daizutabi/mkapi/docs/usage/module.md

 Furthermore, Classes and Functions sections are also created that display a list of members defined in the module.

-## Heading Documentation
+## Documentation with Heading

-The other method to create module API is heading.
-For example
+The other method to create module documentation is heading.
+For example,

 ~~~
 ### ![mkapi](google_style)
 ~~~

+create a `<h3>` tag for the `google_style` module.

 ### ![mkapi](google_style)